 Rear door toward the roof line

-Set the swing-door end of the unit to face the eave for efficient walk-in loading and ground-throw along one path.
+Set the swing-door end of the unit facing the eave to align walk-in loading with your ground-throw debris disposal path.

 Surface protection